dougeby/IntuneDocs/intune/device-profile-android-teamviewer.md

 In the TeamViewer window, you can perform a range of remote actions on the Android device, including remote control of the device.
 For full details of the actions you can perform, see the [TeamViewer documentation](https://www.teamviewer.com/support/documents/).

-When you are finished. close the TeamViewer window.
+When you are finished, close the TeamViewer window.

-## End user notifications
+## End-user notifications

-An end user will see a notification flag on the Company Portal app icon on their device, and also see a notification when they open the app.
+An end-user will see a notification flag on the Company Portal app icon on their device, and also see a notification when they open the app.
 They can then accept the remote assistance request.